facebookresearch/ResponsibleNLP/gender_gap_pipeline/README.md

 Add ```--printout_latex``` to printout the distribution per language in a latex-ready format
 Add ```--max_samples 100``` flag to limit the distribution to the top 100 samples.
 Add ```--write_dir $TARGET_DIR``` to specify the directory to write the report.csv to.
-Add ```--skip_failed_files``` to skip failed files processing and not to raise an error.
+Add ```--skip_failed_files``` to skip failed files processing and not to raise an error when processing sequentially multiple files.
 A Warning will be logged if a file fails to be processed.

 ## Languages supported and language code